uhray/ractive-extensions-validator/README.md

 <a href="#options-parent" name="#options-parent">#</a> validator-**parent** = "*queryString*"

-By default, the parent of the error messages is `document.body`.
+By default, the parent of an error message is the parent of the input or textarea.
 If you provide a value here, the parent will be `document.querySelector(queryString)`.

 Example: